``` ```

 Why this level of infrastructure complexity? +

 A simpler system would be easier to build.
 But simpler systems make tradeoffs that compromise educational reliability.
-A single embedding model can't distinguish queries from documents—instruction-tuned embeddings can.
-CPU-based dimensionality reduction takes 30 minutes—GPU UMAP takes 90 seconds.
-Reducing the dimensions to 2D once means that OrthoGraph cannot take advantage of other reranking models centered around 768 dimensions.
-A monolithic application can't scale individual bottlenecks—microservices can.
+A standard embedding model doesn't retrieve as consistently as instruction-tuned embeddings can.
+A monolithic application can't scale individual bottlenecks but microservices can.

 10 — Roadmap

-OrthoRAG (V41) and OrthoBench are operational.
-The immediate focus is OrthoGraph—the visual corpus navigation that will demonstrate the platform's educational potential.
-OrthoTutor, the agentic system that ties everything together, represents the largest development effort and the primary funding opportunity.
+OrthoRAG (V33/V41) and OrthoBench are operational.
+V41 optimization on-going.
+The immediate focus is OrthoGraph with a target completion of Q2 2026.
+OrthoTutor, the tutoring system that ties everything together, represents the largest development effort.

 About the Author